-Below you’ll find the backstories on some of our most recent arrivals — for those on other items in our inventory go to FEATURED INVENTORY, and to ARCHIVE for those that have been sold.
+Below you’ll find the backstories on some of our most recent arrivals — for those on other items in our inventory go to FEATURED INVENTORY.
+And for those that have been sold go to SOLD INVENTORY.

 A 1928 BRUNO PAUL SIDEBOARD FROM HIS NEW YORK LINE

 Bruno Paul (German 1874-1968), made by the Vereinigte Zoo-Werkstätten, Berlin.
 Sideboard 1928.
 Stained birch veneer on pine, mahogany interior, silvered brass.
 H: 38” L: 102” long D: 25” Sold

 Before the spotlight came to focus on the Bauhaus in the late 1920s, the most prominent modern German designers were Peter Behrens and Bruno Paul.
 Both began their careers in the 1890s as Jugendstil illustrators and graphic designers.
 In the 1900s they both became architect designers without the benefit of technical training.
 And in 1907 they were among the forward-looking founders of the Werkbund that was launched by Hermann Muthesius “to express architectonically the dignity and calm endeavor of a new and confident national German spirit.”